vishapoberon/compiler/ReadMe.md

 ### 𝓥ishap Ѵishap Ꮙishap Oberon

-Oberon is both a computer language, an operating system and a graphical user interface.
+Oberon is a programming language, an operating system and a graphical user interface.
 Originally designed and implemented by by Niklaus Wirth and Jürg Gutknecht at ETH Zürich in the late 1980s, it demonstrates that the fundamentals of a modern OS and GUI can be implemented in clean and simple code